Musk's hand gesture during Trump inauguration festivities draws scrutiny

 Soon after his speech, Musk posted a Fox video clip of portions of his speech on his social media network X, that cut away from the podium when he made the first gesture while facing the cameras.
 "The future is so exciting," he wrote above it.

-Some X users came to Musk’s defense, claiming that Musk was expressing “my heart goes out to you” and criticizing posts that suggested otherwise.
+Some X users came to Musk’s defense, claiming that Musk was expressing “my heart goes out to you” and criticising posts that suggested otherwise.

 Musk has backed the far-right Alternative for Germany (AfD), an anti-immigration, anti-Islamic party labeled as right-wing-extremist by German security services, in an upcoming national election.
 He hosted a broadcast with the party's leader on his social media platform earlier this month.